 - Bloody and/or watery diarrhea

-For cats that are visibly ill with a major case of diarrhea, diagnostic procedures are usually implemented quickly.
-We perform a series of tests that allow us to make a diagnosis so specific treatment may be initiated as soon as possible.
-These may include tests for feline leukemia virus (FeLV) and feline immunodeficiency virus (FIV), X-rays with or without barium, blood tests, stool cultures, biopsies of the intestinal tract, thyroid profiles and exploratory abdominal surgery.
-Once a specific diagnosis is made, treatment may include special medications, diets or surgery.
+If diarrhea is associated with several of the above signs, a series of tests may be performed.
+These diagnostic tests include radiography (X-rays) with or without barium, blood tests, stool cultures, biopsies of the intestinal tract and exploratory abdominal surgery.
+Once the diagnosis is known, treatment may include special medications, diets or surgery.

-With minor cases of diarrhea, treatment may be geared toward one or more of the common causes of uncomplicated diarrhea.
-Even with negative fecal examinations, many cats with uncomplicated diarrhea are routinely treated for worms.
-Other therapies often include drugs to control the motility of or relieve inflammation in the intestinal tract and a restricted diet for a few days.
+A minimal number of tests are performed to rule out certain parasites and infections.
+These cases may be treated with drugs to control the motility of the intestinal tract or relieve inflammation in the intestinal tract, as well as a restricted diet for a few days.
 This approach allows the body's healing mechanisms to correct the problem.